AuReMe/esmecata/README.md

                         Path to eggnog tmp dir.
 ````

-EsMeCTa will perform the search for proteomes, the protein clustering and the annotation using eggnog-mapper.
+EsMeCTa will perform the search for proteomes, the protein clustering and the annotation using eggNOG-mapper.

 ### `esmecata workflow_uniprot`: Consecutive runs of the three steps